 Dining out and shopping

 Shopping - A modest supermarket called Super A, open till 10 p.m. daily, is four short blocks away on the corner of Nisutlin Drive and Lewes Blvd.
 It also sells gasoline.
 (Click to see a neighbourhood map.)
-Larger downtown supermarkets are open till 7 or 10 p.m. and cozy Riverside Grocery, which stocks thousands of items, is open till 2 a.m. daily.
+Larger downtown supermarkets are open till 7 or 10 p.m. and cozy Riverside Grocery, which stocks thousands of items, is open till 11 p.m. daily.
+You'll enjoy the wonderful bread from Alpine Bakery.

 For non-food shopping, some small Main Street stores are open late into the summer evening.
 The excellent Mac's Fireweed bookstore is open till midnight.